top of page

 Mema Mansouri

 When replying to a text or brushing your teeth feels like scaling a mountain, your body is telling you it’s at its limit.
-Autistic burnout isn’t a personal failing—it’s a built‑in alarm that goes off after extended periods of masking, sensory overload, or navigating environments never designed for autistic brains.
-As a neurodivergent therapist, I invite you to remember: You are not broken; your nervous system is asking for care Recovery is possible—and can lead to deeper self
+Autistic burnout isn’t a personal failing.
+It’s a built‑in alarm that goes off after extended periods of masking, sensory overload, or navigating environments never designed for autistic brains.
+Autistic burnout recovery takes time, support, and a deeper understanding of your nervous system and needs.
+As a neurodivergent therapist, I invite you to remember

 Mema Mansouri

-You’re just trying to get through your day—maybe you're working, running errands, or sitting in a coffee shop—when suddenly everything becomes too much.
-The lights feel too bright, the background noise is impossible to filter, your clothes are itchy or tight, and even the thought of responding to one more message feels like a mountain.
-For many neurodivergent people, living with sensory overload isn’t just about minor inconvenience—it’s a full-body, full-brain experience that
+You’re just trying to get through your day, maybe you're working, running errands, or sitting in a coffee shop, when suddenly everything becomes too much.
+The lights feel too bright, the background noise is impossible to filter, your clothes are itchy or tight, and even the thought of responding to one more message feels overwhelming.
+For many neurodivergent adults, sensory overload isn’t just a minor inconvenience.
+It’s a full-body, full-brain experience that can leave you f

 Mema Mansouri